-For movie fans Pinewood is a truly exciting place to visit, with an incredible history, as it has been home to the James Bond films since Sean Connery introduced the world to 007 in Dr. No, way back in 1962.
+For movie fans Pinewood is a truly exciting place to visit, with an incredible history, as it has been home to the James Bond films since Kilkís Sean Connery introduced the world to 007 in can you buy Lyrica in mexico Dr. No, way back in 1962.
 Let’s explore some of the history of making Bond at Pinewood …

 Dr. No had a relatively small budget so the filmmakers could not afford any expensive sets, but by 1967 Bond had become a box office phenomenon so the entire budget of Dr. No was spent on just one set.

 SPECTRE’s volcano base in http://thelittersitter.com/employment/ You Only Live Twice was constructed on the Pinewood backlot at a cost of $1 million and included an operational heliport and monorail.
 The interesting thing about this picture is how little the studios have changed in over 50 years, if you were to visit Pinewood today I would not be able to show you a volcano, but the majority of the buildings and stages in this picture are still standing.

 By the time they came to make The Spy Who Loved Me in 1976 they realised that spending $1 million on a set that would be thrown away once filming completed was probably not wise.
 Instead producer Cubby Broccoli instructed production designer Ken Adam, who had also designed the volcano set, to build the now iconic 007 stage to house the interior of the supertanker and three submarines – this then gave the filmmakers a huge stage that they could use to build sets for future 007 adventures.